Sudhanshu-stathom/Handwritten-solver/README.md

 Each image is represented by 28x28 pixels, each having a grayscale value of 0 - 255

-here it uses a simplified versioon of training the model upon 0-9,+,-,*,/ only to fetch the answer of basic handwritten equation.
+here it uses a simplified version of training the model upon 0-9,+,-,*,/ only to fetch the answer of basic handwritten equation.
 This idea has possibility of wide variety of features that could be added to it and deployed